Evaluation and Treatment of Swallowing Disorders

 How Is Dysphagia Diagnosed?

 Before you can begin treatment, you first need an exam and a proper diagnosis.
 These tests often include an instrumental swallow study, which allow medical professionals to see what happens inside your mouth and throat when you swallow.
-The swallow can be visualized using a modified barium swallow study (via x-ray) or a fiberoptic endoscopic swallow evaluation (via endoscopy.)
+The swallow can be visualized using a modified barium swallow study (MBS) (via x-ray) or a fiberoptic endoscopic swallow evaluation of the swallow (FEES) (via endoscopy.)
+The MBS study is typically completed in a hospital setting.

 Where Should I Go for the Fiberoptic Endoscopic Evaluation or Other Testing to Diagnose Dysphagia?